FPT-Algorithms for the \ell-Matchoid Problem with a Coverage Objective: Unweighted Coverage Functions in the Value Oracle Model

 Let $\nn$ be the node returned by $\FindNode(e,\nn_{f(e)})$ when $e$ arrives.
-We next show that the properties of $\nn$ guaranteed by Lemma~\ref{lem:find-node}, together with the way in which we update the representative sets in $\ProcessElem(e,\nn)$, ensure that the following invariants hold for all elements stored in $\nn$.
+The next lemma summarizes the property guaranteed by $\nn$.
+The first two items are easy consequences of Lemma~\ref{lem:find-node}, while the last two items are the invariants guaranteed by the way in which we update representative sets in $\ProcessElem(e,\nn)$.

 \begin{lemma} Suppose that $e$ is processed at a node $\nn$ by $\ProcessElem(e,\nn)$ during Algorithm~\ref{alg:streaming-guess-oracle}, and let $p = \parent(\nn)$.
 Then, \begin{enumerate}[topsep=0pt,itemsep=-1ex,partopsep=1ex,parsep=1ex] \item $\points(e) \cap \points(p) = \points(r) \cap \points(p)$ for all $r \in \all(\nn)$ and $|\points(e) \cap \points(p)|$ is at least the depth of $\nn$. \item $\points(e) \setminus \points(p)$ is disjoint from $\points(r) \setminus \points(p)$ for all $r \in \all(\nn)$. \item $e$ is added to at most one set $R_j$ stored in $\nn$.
 Thus, all sets $R_j$ stored in $\nn$ are mutually disjoint. \item If $e$ is added to some $R_j$ stored in $\nn$ then $e$ stays always as part of $R_j$ even after any subsequent call to $\ProcessElem(x,\nn)$ for $x \in X$. \end{enumerate} \end{lemma}